 Humanity & Inclusion helped improve the effectiveness of two social support centers by teaching members how to apply for funding and implement specific projects.

-Humanity & Inclusion promoted literacy among people with disabilities by creating inclusive adult reading centers and supporting the “literacy for everyone” campaign on the local and national levels.
-More than 140,000 people and 200 professional educators benefited from these efforts.
+Humanity & Inclusion promoted literacy among people with disabilities in Mozambique by creating inclusive adult reading centers and supporting the “literacy for everyone” campaign on the local and national levels.

-To promote social participation of people with disabilities in Mozambique, Humanity & Inclusion curated an annual, multidisciplinary show (dance, music, theater) with a company including people with disabilities, non-professional and professional artists, from different origins.
+To promote the importance of fully including people with disabilities in society, Humanity & Inclusion curated al multidisciplinary show called Incluarte with a company that included a diverse cast of people with and without disabilities

 Resilience and Social Protection